Cspeisman/componentized-ng-todo/README.md

-## Componentized ng todo Application
+## Componentized ng todo application
 ---

 My attempt to say goodbye to ng-controllers (for a lot of reasons) and stick to custom directives only.